EngineHub/WorldEditDocs/source/api/concepts/patterns-and-masks.rst

 Patterns and Masks
 ==================

-Patterns and masks are the same as described in :doc:`Patterns <../../usage/general/patterns>` and :doc:`Masks <../../usage/general/masks>`.
+Patterns and masks are the same as described in :doc:`/usage/general/patterns` and :doc:`/usage/general/masks`.
 The only difference is that they must be constructed via their respective classes, rather than from formatted strings.

 A single block pattern can be represented using a ``BlockStateHolder``, such as ``BlockState`` and ``BaseBlock``.
 Other patterns types are fairly obvious from their names, such as ``TypeApplyingPattern`` or ``RandomStatePattern``.